stefanp0pa/react-lsac-workshop/README.md

 ### React Hooks

-**React Hooks** are a new addition in React 16.8 and let you manage state and other React features without writing a class.
-React Hooks have become the default modern standard of writing React componenets, though classes are still an available option.
+**React Hooks** is a new addition in React 16.8 and let you manage state and other React features without writing a class.
+React Hooks have become the default modern standard of writing React components, though classes are still an available option.
 These hooks are special methods that let you achieve different functionalities:
 - manage state
 - trigger side-effects when state mutates
 - manage context